-Creation of new work

-work that shows exceptional creative ambition and can demonstrate the potential it has to influence significantly the creative and cultural sector in England and/or internationally.
-We are especially interested in projects that will:

-- establish long-term partnerships which will increase the creation, commissioning and distribution of new work, especially for diverse audiences (by geography and/or protected characteristics and/or socioeconomic status) - utilise new technologies to develop new forms of creative and cultural content and ways of reaching audiences projects that are designed to improve the capability of those working in the arts and/or museums and/or libraries across England.
-This could include large-scale development programmes such as:
+- Creation of new work - work that shows exceptional creative ambition and can demonstrate the potential it has to influence significantly the creative and cultural sector in England and/or internationally.
+We are especially interested in projects that will: - establish long-term partnerships which will increase the creation, commissioning and distribution of new work, especially for diverse audiences (by geography and/or protected characteristics and/or socioeconomic status) - utilise new technologies to develop new forms of creative and cultural content and ways of reaching audiences - Sector development activity projects that are designed to improve the capability of those working in the arts and/or museums and/or libraries across England.
+This could include large-scale development programmes such as: - provision of mentoring - training and skills development - increased networking and partnership building